 While the meal and record keeping requirements are the same, the reporting requirements differ.
 Basic Breakfast Program agencies must report food program cost and revenue information annually; Especially Needy Breakfast Program agencies must report this information quarterly.

-The United States Department of Agriculture maintains the School Breakfast Program: Expanding Your School Breakfast Program Web page where information is available to help promote and expand School Breakfast Programs as a way of supporting positive outcomes for children
+The USDA maintains the School Breakfast Program: Expanding Your School Breakfast Program Web page where information is available to help promote and expand School Breakfast Programs as a way of supporting positive outcomes for children

 The School Breakfast Program is operated on a reimbursement basis.
-Funding is provided by the United States Department of Agriculture and the State of California .
-Agencies submit a monthly reimbursement claim form to the California Department of Education that covers all school nutrition programs, including the School Breakfast Program.
+Funding is provided by the USDA and the State of California .
+Agencies submit a monthly reimbursement claim form, available on the CDE fiscal Nutrition Services-School Nutrition Program Web page, to the California Department of Education that covers all school nutrition programs, including the School Breakfast Program.
 The State Controller's Office issues the reimbursement check approximately four to six weeks after the claim form has been submitted.